locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 ```

 {{< note success >}}
+**Note**

 Tyk will issue a request to your gRPC server for each plugin hook configured.
-{{< \note >}}
+{{< /note >}}

-## Bundle the Plugin (Optional)
+### Bundled Plugin Configuration (Optional)

 A gRPC plugin is similar to the [standard bundling mechanism](({{< ref "plugins/how-to-serve-plugins/plugin-bundles" >}})) that we use for the rest of our rich plugins.
-The essential difference with a standard rich plugin bundle is it contains the actual plugin source code, which will be executed by Tyk.
-Conversely a gRPC plugin bundle contains just a custom middleware definition (manifest.json), with code execution being handled independently at the gRPC server.
+A standard rich plugin bundle contains the actual plugin source code, which will be executed by Tyk.
+Conversely, a gRPC plugin bundle contains only a custom middleware definition (manifest.json), with code execution being handled independently at the gRPC server.

 Bundling a plugin requires the following steps:
 - Create a manifest.json
-- Build the bundle
+- Build a zip file that bundles your plugin
+- Upload the zip file to a webserver that hosts your plugin bundles
-- Configure your API Definition to reference your plugin bundle file
+- Configure your API to download your plugin bundle

-### Create manifest.json
+#### Create manifest.json

 An example manifest.json is listed below: